pietmichal/deno-example-web-app/README.md

 If I wasn't going for vanilla implementation then I'd look for higher-level abstraction for http endpoints.

+Also, testing part of standard library would benefit from spies and auto mocking utils.

 This is a web app that allows transfering fictional money between accounts.

 I'm not planning to touch this project again unless, for some odd reason, there is demand. ¯\_(ツ)_/¯